Learning Outcomes

 The prosecution must prove:

-- the defendant occupied a position of trust
+- the defendant occupied a relevant position

 Worked Example 1.3